RelayMiner Config

 Suppliersβ

-section configures the services that the RelayMiner
+The suppliers section configures the services that the RelayMiner will offer

 to Pocket Network.
 It specifies exactly where those requests will be forwarded